 - How to keep your veterinary teams healthy

-The health and safety of the members of our profession is paramount, and we would urge all vets to follow the advice of their government and national veterinary authority.
+The health and safety of the members of our profession are paramount, and we would urge all vets to follow the advice of their government and national veterinary authority.

-- FECAVA/ FVE leaflet for companion animal practitioners (English, Arabic, Croatian, Czech, Dutch, French, German, Portuguese, and Slovenian) + many others languages here
+- FECAVA/ FVE leaflet for companion animal practitioners (English, Arabic, Croatian, Czech, Dutch, French, German, Portuguese, and Slovenian) + many other languages here

 - FECAVA/ FVE leaflet for companion animal owners (English, Croatian, Czech, Dutch, Estonian, French, German, Portuguese, Slovenian) + many other languages here